tkubica12/azurestack-lab/README.md

 # Azure Stack lab
+This repo contains labs for Azure Stack with main focus on tenant capabilities and features.

+Latest version tested: 1907

 ## Prerequisities
 - Each participant need to be able to log into both Azure Stack and Azure